Marvel1738/PortfolioHeatmap/README.md

   - `POST /stocks/populate`
   - `DELETE /stocks/{id}`

-### 📈 Stock Price Retrieval:
+### 📈 Stock Data Retrieval:
-- Fetch real-time stock prices using Financial Modeling Prep (FMP) API (250 requests/day, free tier) with Alpha Vantage as a fallback (5/min, 25/day).
+- Fetch real-time stock prices using Financial Modeling Prep (FMP) API (300 requests/min, paid tier) with Alpha Vantage as an automatic fallback (5/min, 25/day).
 - **Endpoints:**
   - `GET /stocks/price/{symbol}`
   - `GET /stocks/batch-prices?symbols=AAPL,MSFT,TSLA`

 ### ⏳ Historical Price Updates:
 - Update historical prices in the database for visualization and performance calculations.
-- Populate historical price data for all stocks.
+- Populate historical prices data for all stocks (currently only S&P500 stocks) for every closing price dating to a year back.
+- 251 trading days in a year * 500 stocks = 125500 rows in the Historical Prices table (will be more when I add all 2300 US stocks) but will need a stronger server for that.
+- Population process takes about 8 minutes as all the prices for 1 stock are updated every second to ensure api limits don't get hit
 - **Endpoints:**
   - `PUT /stocks/{id}/update-price`
   - `POST /stocks/price-history/populate-all`